 Be sure to click OK to save your settings.

+That's it.
 Now read your G-Book and just close Reader when you're done.
-Next time you open Reader you can select your G-Books from the Recent File list.
+Next time you open Reader you can select your G-Book from the Recent Files list.
 Each book will open to the last page you viewed and each book's view settings (single page, two pages, etc.) will also be recalled.